CGNS/cgns.github.io/CGNS-ReST-site/source/doc/userguide.rst

         call cg_sol_write_f(index_file,index_base,index_zone,solname,
        + CellCenter,index_flow,ier)

 Also, now the density (r) and pressure (p) variables must be dimensioned correctly for this particular case: for a tri-dimensional array, (20,16,N), where N ≥ 8 (i.e., one less in each index dimension than the grid itself).
-Again, the API, knowing that the flow solution type is CellCenter, automatically writes out the correct index range, corresponding with the zone's grid index range minus 1 in each index direction.
+Again, knowing that the flow solution type is CellCenter, the API automatically writes out the correct index range, corresponding with the zone's grid index range minus 1 in each index direction.

-The layout of the CGNS file with the flow solution at cell centers is shown (below the FlowSolution_t node only) in the next figure.
+The next figure shows the layout of the CGNS file with the flow solution at cell centers (below the FlowSolution_t node only).
 Note that the indices over which the flow solutions are written are now from (1,1,1) to (20,16,8) (contrast with the FlowSolution part of the figure with the flow solution at vertices

 .. figure:: ../../images/users/figs/tree_cartesian_solC.gif
    :width: 250px